bemmesr/crypt/README.md

 need to know how a specific type of encryption works, you'll have to look it up.
 I've tried to name each file based on its encryption type's most popular name, so this shouldn't be hard to do.
+# Contributing
+Contribution is easy.
+Just fork the repo and make your changes, then send through your pull request.
+I'll probably accept any pull request that clearly improves this repo, as long as it's not some huge overhaul of its workflow.
+## pre-commit
+You will need pre-commit installed to properly lint and check your code as according to this repo's established guidelines.